Sales English Conversations: Essential Phrases and Sample Dialogue

 Customer: What if I can’t figure out how to use this product?

-Salesperson: You can always drop in or give us a call.
+Salesperson: You can always stop in or give us a call.
 We’ll be more than happy to help!

 Responding to doubts about products

-If customers express their doubts to you, that’s really a good sign.
-It usually means that they want you to convince them the product is worth buying.
+If customers express their doubts to you, it can actually be a good sign.
+It often means that they want you to convince them the product is worth buying.
 So pay attention to their concerns and don’t just dismiss them as unimportant.

 Customer: I’m not sure I like this product in this color.